techidaily/site-voice-adjusting/source/_posts/updated-2024-approved-the-synergy-of-sonic-and-visual-artistry-tips-for-producers.md

 There might be many cases where you would want to add music or a specific song to a video that you want to share with others.
 By adding such music to your videos, you can make much better videos quite easily.
 Once you have added music, sharing the video with your friends and on social media will be a much better experience.
 However, since you will need a video editor to add music, most of you will not know how to put music in your videos.
 Therefore, if you want to know how do I put music over a video, you can go through all the different methods given above.
 You can easily go through all these methods to easily learn how to music under a video for making much better videos for social media.
 You can also leave your thoughts and questions on how do you put music to a video in the comments section down below.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://video-capture.techidaily.com/new-in-2024-clan-combat-chronicles-top-10-games-inspired-by-ghost-of-tsushima/"><u>[New] In 2024, Clan Combat Chronicles  Top 10 Games Inspired by Ghost of Tsushima</u></a></li>
-<li><a href="https://snapchat-videos.techidaily.com/2024-approved-become-a-gif-expert-in-snapchat-today/"><u>2024 Approved  Become a GIF Expert in Snapchat Today</u></a></li>
-<li><a href="https://meme-emoji.techidaily.com/2024-approved-the-essential-guide-to-emoji-memoji-animoji-and-bitmoji/"><u>2024 Approved The Essential Guide to Emoji, Memoji, Animoji, and Bitmoji</u></a></li>
-<li><a href="https://location-fake.techidaily.com/6-ways-to-change-spotify-location-on-your-oppo-f25-pro-5g-drfone-by-drfone-virtual-android/"><u>6 Ways to Change Spotify Location On Your Oppo F25 Pro 5G | Dr.fone</u></a></li>
-<li><a href="https://win11-tips.techidaily.com/a-step-by-step-approach-to-batch-installing-apps-using-winstall-in-windows-11/"><u>A Step-by-Step Approach to Batch Installing Apps Using Winstall in Windows 11</u></a></li>
-<li><a href="https://fake-location.techidaily.com/can-life360-track-or-see-text-messages-what-can-you-do-with-life360-on-samsung-galaxy-xcover-6-pro-tactical-edition-drfone-by-drfone-virtual-android/"><u>Can Life360 Track Or See Text Messages?
-What Can You Do with Life360 On Samsung Galaxy XCover 6 Pro Tactical Edition? | Dr.fone</u></a></li>
-<li><a href="https://fox-access.techidaily.com/deciding-on-video-platforms-podcast-or-youtube-in-2024/"><u>Deciding on Video Platforms  Podcast or YouTube, In 2024</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/discovering-the-best-10-websites-where-you-can-access-premium-montage-music/"><u>Discovering the Best 10 Websites Where You Can Access Premium Montage Music</u></a></li>
-<li><a href="https://fix-guide.techidaily.com/how-to-unbrick-a-dead-poco-x6-pro-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How To Unbrick a Dead Poco X6 Pro | Dr.fone</u></a></li>
-<li><a href="https://iphone-unlock.techidaily.com/how-to-unlock-apple-iphone-12-mini-passcode-without-computer-drfone-by-drfone-ios/"><u>How to Unlock Apple iPhone 12 mini Passcode without Computer? | Dr.fone</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/in-2024-how-to-add-musicaudio-to-a-gif-on-mac/"><u>In 2024, How to Add Music/Audio to a GIF on Mac?</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/in-2024-leading-6-digital-sound-snipping-applications/"><u>In 2024, Leading 6 Digital Sound Snipping Applications</u></a></li>
-<li><a href="https://youtube-webster.techidaily.com/24-the-mixologists-approach-to-youtube-music/"><u>In 2024, The Mixologist's Approach to YouTube Music</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/in-2024-the-path-to-a-new-sonic-presence-innovative-approaches-to-vocal-adaptation/"><u>In 2024, The Path to a New Sonic Presence Innovative Approaches to Vocal Adaptation</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/in-2024-the-ultimate-guide-to-enhancing-logic-pro-x-8-top-ranked-free-and-premium-plugins/"><u>In 2024, The Ultimate Guide to Enhancing Logic Pro X - 8 Top-Ranked Free & Premium Plugins</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/lyric-purifier-toolkit-assemble-custom-music-beds-for-2024/"><u>Lyric Purifier Toolkit Assemble Custom Music Beds for 2024</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/mastering-video-sound-tips-for-optimal-audio-control-for-2024/"><u>Mastering Video Sound Tips for Optimal Audio Control for 2024</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/melody-and-mics-the-10-most-user-friendly-voice-capture-tools-in-technology-for-2024/"><u>Melody and Mics The 10 Most User-Friendly Voice Capture Tools in Technology for 2024</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-2024-approved-10-best-voice-recorder-apps-for-iphones/"><u>New 2024 Approved 10 Best Voice Recorder Apps for iPhones</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-2024-approved-breathing-life-into-your-sound-a-comprehensive-guide-to-modifying-your-natural-voice/"><u>New 2024 Approved Breathing Life Into Your Sound A Comprehensive Guide to Modifying Your Natural Voice</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-2024-approved-essential-tips-for-evaluating-the-best-sound-editing-talent-of-our-time/"><u>New 2024 Approved Essential Tips for Evaluating the Best Sound Editing Talent of Our Time</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-2024-approved-expert-endorsed-the-best-9-podcast-microphones-to-elevate-your-audio-level-9/"><u>New 2024 Approved Expert-Endorsed The Best 9 Podcast Microphones to Elevate Your Audio (Level 9)</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-2024-approved-exploring-the-leading-podcast-editing-programs-comprehensive-guide-to-free-and-premium-options/"><u>New 2024 Approved Exploring the Leading Podcast Editing Programs Comprehensive Guide to Free & Premium Options</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-2024-approved-maximizing-sound-immediately-the-best-volumetric-boost-software-compatible-with-windows/"><u>New 2024 Approved Maximizing Sound Immediately The Best Volumetric Boost Software Compatible with Windows</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-2024-approved-seamlessly-combining-music-and-movement-in-windows-gif-files/"><u>New 2024 Approved Seamlessly Combining Music and Movement in Windows Gif Files</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-2024-approved-top-10-essential-videogame-auditory-enhancements-for-the-new-decade/"><u>New 2024 Approved Top 10 Essential Videogame Auditory Enhancements for the New Decade</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-2024-approved-troubleshooting-speed-mastering-sound-integration-in-adobe-premiere-pro/"><u>New 2024 Approved Troubleshooting Speed Mastering Sound Integration in Adobe Premiere Pro</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-cutting-edge-ios-daw-apps-a-guide-to-the-8-best-choices-for-tablets-and-smartphones-for-2024/"><u>New Cutting-Edge iOS DAW Apps A Guide to the 8 Best Choices for Tablets and Smartphones for 2024</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-cutting-edge-cost-free-daw-software-options-revealed-a-beginners-guide-to-2023-for-2024/"><u>New Cutting-Edge, Cost-Free DAW Software Options Revealed A Beginners Guide to 2023 for 2024</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-enhancing-cinematic-soundscape-fading-and-amplifying-audio-effectively-with-keyframing-in-macos-filmora/"><u>New Enhancing Cinematic Soundscape Fading and Amplifying Audio Effectively with Keyframing in macOS Filmora</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-essential-audio-workstation-applications-on-chrome-os-for-aspiring-musicians-for-2024/"><u>New Essential Audio Workstation Applications on Chrome OS for Aspiring Musicians for 2024</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-how-to-remove-echo-from-audio-3-easy-and-proven-ways/"><u>New How to Remove Echo From Audio 3 Easy and Proven Ways</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-in-2024-13-must-have-gratis-audio-recording-programs-for-windowsmac-users-the-current-selection/"><u>New In 2024, 13 Must-Have Gratis Audio Recording Programs for Windows/Mac Users - The Current Selection</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-in-2024-best-practices-to-minimize-resonance-in-sound-captures/"><u>New In 2024, Best Practices to Minimize Resonance in Sound Captures</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-in-2024-exploring-the-best-voice-mimicry-applications-of-the-year/"><u>New In 2024, Exploring the Best Voice Mimicry Applications of the Year</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-in-2024-reclaiming-your-omegle-presence-steps-to-overcome-an-online-ban/"><u>New In 2024, Reclaiming Your Omegle Presence Steps to Overcome an Online Ban</u></a></li>
-<li><a href="https://extra-tips.techidaily.com/timeless-classics-most-iconic-anime-openers/"><u>Timeless Classics  Most Iconic Anime Openers</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"